oweitman/ioBroker.mytime/README.md

 | s           | seconds without leading zeros                                   |
 | ss          | seconds with leading zeros                                      |
 | \           | Escape character if you want to use a placeholder in the output |

+When multiple parts are taken, there must be no gaps between them.

+Example:

+Valid: year, month, day | hour, minute, second
+Irvalid: year, minute, second

 **Examples:**